-The U.FL connector should be to the left, with the antenna cable going to the left antenna U.FL connector.
+Position the board so the U.FL connector is to the right, with the antenna cable going to the base board antenna U.FL connector.
 The SIM card slides into the socket on the back of this board.

 Cellular Power Requirements